michiel-de-muynck/sqlmesh_playground/README.md

 ## Things to do

 * Open the repo in Gitpod (see above)
-* Run `dbt run` to run the dbt project
+* Run `dbt run` to run the dbt project and materialize the 2 models.
-* In the SQLTools extension on the left, check out the tables and views that dbt created.
-The password is "postgres".
+* In the SQLTools extension on the left, check out the table(s) and view(s) that dbt created.
 * When editing a model, use the DBT Power User buttons on the top-right, or use shortcuts like ctrl+enter to run the selected text as a query
 * Have fun!